Burkitt Lymphoma in Children

 - Recurring infections

-The symptoms of Burkitt lymphoma can be like other health conditions.
+The symptoms of Burkitt lymphoma can look like other health conditions.
 Make sure your child sees a healthcare provider for a diagnosis.

 How is Burkitt lymphoma diagnosed?